The Role of Medication in Addiction Recovery

 Medications Available

-Sublocade®, also administered as a once-monthly injection, is a form of opioid replacement therapy that safely replaces the drug of dependence to reduce cravings and prevent withdrawal.
+- Sublocade®, also administered once-monthly, is a form of opioid replacement therapy that safely replaces the drug of dependence to reduce cravings and prevent withdrawal.

-Brixadi®, a newer medication, also can be used to treat moderate to severe opioid addiction.
-It is available in a once-a-week or a once-a-month injection.
+- Brixadi®, used to treat moderate to severe opioid addiction, offered as once-a-week or once-a-month treatment.

 In conjunction with the team of addiction medicine physicians providing medication-assisted treatment in an office-based setting, Summa Health also offers several medications to clinically qualifying patients who desire pharmacological assistance as they progress along the path toward recovery.
 These medications can help with insomnia, nightmares, anxiety, restlessness and other symptoms that often accompany the early stages of recovery.